If you have specific questions please send us an e-mail! email@example.com We will be updating this page periodically so please check back frequently.

 Q: When can I expect to hear from the Credentialing and Case Review Committee Lead about my application packet?
 The Credentialing and Case Review Committee lead will contact you within 90 days of receipt of all application packet.
 Please read the application packet for details.

 Q: When can I expect to hear from the Credentialing and Case Review Committee Lead about my Applicant Registration Number (ARN)?
-After you have submitted your LOI and two letters of recommendation, the Case Review Committee lead will contact you within 14 days to assign an ARN.
+After you have submitted your pre-application materials, the Case Review Committee lead will contact you within 14 days to assign an ARN.

 Q: The timeline is a little confusing.
 If I plan to take the exam in 2020 for example, when am I allowed to start collecting my case studies and skills?
-If you are planning to take the exam in 2020 you may submit case studies and skills from January 1, 2018-December 31, 2019.
+If you are planning to take the exam in 2020 you may submit case studies and skills no longer than 5 years prior to your application submission.